Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

-Night Photography Challenge is Real
+Night Photography Is a Fun Challenge

 The rules are obviously different in the dark than in the daylight.
 The camera is built to collect light.
 Creating or finding enough nighttime light without lugging around a bunch of lighting gear can be a chore.

-So, for any daytime photographers looking for a challenge, embrace what’s different about night time photography and give it a go.
+So, for any daytime photographers looking for a challenge, embrace what’s different about nighttime photography and give it a go.
 Here are some tips for making the most of a successful night photography session.

-It is fairly obvious but you are going to need a tripod.
-There are times when you can make do with any sturdy surface but for convenience and getting the most out of your shots a tripod will just do better.
+It is fairly obvious, but you are going to need a tripod.
+There are times when you can make do with any sturdy surface, but for convenience and getting the most out of your shots, a tripod will just do better.

 Do you need an expensive carbon fiber tripod?
 There is a lot to be said for the convenience of having a light and sturdy model that you can easily carry around with you.
-Then again maybe you will not be very mobile and will just set up next to your car for hours.
-If so, who cares how heavy and awkward the tripod is.
+Then again, maybe you will not be very mobile and will just set up next to your car for hours.
+If so, who cares how heavy and awkward the tripod is?

-Personally the tripod I use weighs probably more than a spare tire but then again it never wavers in windy conditions.
+Personally, the tripod I use weighs probably more than a spare tire, but then again, it never wavers in windy conditions.

 I have a flashlight with me just about everywhere I go, day or night.
-I use LED lights at night for light painting and I use filtered lights to protect my night vision.
-If I need a white light then I have one available.
+I use LED lights at night for light painting, and I use filtered lights to protect my night vision.
+If I need a white light, then I have one available.

 There are so many different small and reliable light sources to choose from.
-Regardless of what you use it will come in handy trying to fiddle with settings or backlight a subject or simply play around with.
+Regardless of what you use, it will come in handy trying to fiddle with settings or backlight a subject, or simply play around with.

 Camera shake will ruin your photos.
 There is almost no way to avoid camera shake if you are using your finger to push the shutter button for extended periods of time.
 Resolve that issue by bringing a means of remotely releasing the shutter.

 There are many expensive and inexpensive intervalometer models that have tons of options.
-Frankly I use a smartphone app to do the job.
+Frankly, I use a smartphone app to do the job.
 It’s free.

-Types of Night Photography
+Night Photography Techniques

+There are a lot of different things that you can photograph once you dial in your night photography settings.
 Light trails are the most recognizable and popular type of photo collected at night time.
 Vehicles moving across a roadway reveal long streaks of red, white and other colors as continuous streams of light.

 Reflections are another style that just seems more interesting at night.
 Anything from a puddle to a large body of water can be shot into to capture a silky smooth photo of the scene.

 One of the best times to capture photography at night is after a rain or when the city street cleaners wash the streets.
-There is a lovely film of water on the street and elsewhere that offers a grand opportunity for creative reflective night time photography.
-The bottom line is that night time scenes are always better wet.
+There is a lovely film of water on the street and elsewhere that offers a grand opportunity for creative, reflective nighttime photography.
+The bottom line is that nighttime scenes are always better wet.

 I always try to work my ISO down to alleviate background noise.
-Post-production denoising helps but it is best to get rid of as much as possible in camera.
+Post-production denoising helps, but it is best to get rid of as much as possible in-camera.

 I usually set the aperture around F/9 to start since I’m already letting in so much light with a shutter speed of 2 seconds.
 That typically allows for a nice light trail scene.

-If I am taking photos of light painting then I will put the camera in bulb mode and set the shutter speed for 30 seconds and see what is captured.
+If I am taking photos of light painting, then I will put the camera in bulb mode and set the shutter speed for 30 seconds, and see what is captured.

 It is also important to shoot in RAW format and not JPEG.
 Collecting as much information at night is important when the light you are capturing is so minimal.
-RAW saves more colors than JPEG and smooths the transitions between those colors.
+RAW saves more colors than JPEG does, and it smooths the transitions between those colors.

 Shooting photographs at night can be a challenge.
 However, scenes you find in the daytime are almost always different at night.
 The boring bridge during the day can be lit up in a whole different way at night.